You Can Actually Bet On Whether Someone Will Throw A Sex Toy On The Field During Sunday’s Bills-Patriots Game

 The odds could be good that it happens again.
 As SB Nation noted after the Bills loss to the Patriots on Monday Night Football last year, there were actually three separate times that fans threw the phallic-shaped adult products onto the field (though not all of them actually made it to the field of play).

-The report poked fun at the Bills fans for their affinity for the strange toys, and took the chance to needle the team for what at that point was its inability to get into the endzone.
+The report poked fun at the Bills fans for their affinity for the strange toys and took the chance to needle the team for what was, at that point, an inability to get into the endzone.

 “With three [sex toys] being thrown on the field, that matches the amount of passing touchdowns that the Bills have thrown this year,” the report noted.
 “Josh Allen has two passing touchdowns, Nathan Peterman has one, and Derek Anderson has zero on the season.”